gilbennun/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

     1. Press **Q** to quit the `RediSearch_Syncer.py`.

 You can now redirect your database connections to the database with RediSearch 2.x.

+I have two comments:
+the doc should mention that before using the rediSearch_syncer there is a need to disable tls on source and destination db the doc shouls mention that once sync in complete , the custoer should create indexes